sampayne/hate-speech/README.md

 install brew update & brew install enchant
 ```

 Dataset should be installed as a tab-seperated file in `ve` folder with with the name `founta-dataset.csv`.

 Code expects a header line.

-Example first lines:
+Example first lines with the label `hateful`:

 ```
 text	label